 - Intend to settle in the province of Quebec.

-A selection of Canada’s other provinces also operates business programs as a route to permanent residence.
+Several of Canada’s other provinces also operate business programs as a route to permanent residence from India.

 Increasingly, the provinces require time spent in Canada setting up a business as a temporary resident before candidates are nominated for permanent residence.